All the Central Characters (Part 1)

 Nehanda is probably the least outgoing of them all.
 She exudes an unfailing quiet confidence.
 Nehanda is a natural leader, not in the way that the others are leaders, but in a less overt and less expressive way.
 You want to be like she is, to do as she does.
 She magnetically draws respect in an under-the-radar kind of way.
 Whenever I think of the group, usually her name comes to mind first.

-The next closest to Nehanda is Carlos.
-Carlos is the biggest enigma on the team.
+Carlos Alfaro Realmuto is the biggest enigma on the team.
 You’ve heard the expression “still waters run deep.”
 That phrase describes Carlos to a T. Carlos has the closest connection to the Academy, and he is unobtrusively secretive about that link.
 “The Academy” is the short form I came up with for the members of the alliance of enlightened human leadership of the world, past and present.
-“The Academy” is the short form of an order that could be called “The Academy of Great Souls” or “The Academy of Masters.”
+“The Academy” is the short form of an order that could be called “The Academy of Great Souls/Mahatmas” or “The Academy of Masters.”
 Without going into great detail at this point, this group includes those individuals throughout history who have demonstrated some level of mastership of the human condition, up to and including full mastery.
 Full masters are men and women who, for example, can appear and disappear at will, and whose only purpose in being here is to support the development of humanity at large.
-History contains examples of stories of people in this category.
+History is replete with stories of people in this category, so-called miracle workers.

 That makes Carlos highly intriguing, and explains some of his enigmatic aura of mystery.